The Songs of Bilitis: Influence

 Like the poems of Sappho, those of The Songs of Bilitis address themselves to Sapphic love.
 The book became a sought-after cult item among the 20th-century lesbian underground and was only reprinted officially in the 1970s.
 The expanded French second edition is reprinted in facsimile by Dover Books in America.
 This second edition had a title page that read: "This little book of antique love is respectfully dedicated to the young women of a future society."

-In 1955 the Daughters of Bilitis was founded in San Francisco as the first lesbian civil and political rights organization in the United States.
+In 1955, the Daughters of Bilitis was founded in San Francisco as the first lesbian civil and political rights organization in the United States.
 In regard to its name, Del Martin and Phyllis Lyon, two of the group's founders, said "If anyone asked us, we could always say we belong to a poetry club."

+In 1965, Peggy Caserta named her clothing store in Haight-Ashbury Mnasidika after a character in The Songs of Bilitis.